Keshi Anderson

-Keshi Stuart Oluyinka Adetokunboh Anderson (born 6 April 1995) is an English professional footballer who plays as a winger and striker for club Birmingham City.
+Keshi Stuart Oluyinka Adetokunboh Anderson (born 6 April 1995) is an English professional footballer who plays as a winger and striker for Portsmouth.

 After playing youth football with Watford and non-League football with Barton Rovers, Anderson turned professional with Crystal Palace in 2015.
 He did not make any appearances for the Palace first team, and spent loan spells with Doncaster Rovers, Bolton Wanderers, Northampton Town and Swindon Town.
 He signed permanently for Swindon in January 2018, leaving the club in June 2020 to sign for Blackpool.
+He later played for Birmingham City and Portsmouth.